airbnb/lottie/docs/after-effects/artwork-to-lottie-walkthrough.md

 If you're animation looks correct in the preview app, you are good to go!

 If it doesn't then its time to do some debugging.
 Check out our After Effects debugging tips to see some techniques to get your animation working.
-If all else fails file an issue on github with your AE file attached.
+If all else fails file an issue on github with your AE file attached and we'll do our best to support you.